 - 2 Scallions diced

-- 1/4 green or red Pepper diced
+- 1/4 green pepper diced, or red Pepper if you prefer

 - 1 Avocado sliced